l-Shane-l/l-Shane-l-codecrafters-docker-c/README.md

   in C, just spawning a process, attaching pipes, making it secure chroot.
 I know this would be very straight forward to accomplish in bash

+### Final thoughts

+- This challenge proved too much for me, unfortunately languages like Haskell or C++ were not available I choose C as I thought I could get away with it going into it I thought it would be a simply case of chroot and isolating the enviroment
+  I thought I could lean heavily on my knowledge of linux and bash scripting in the end my lack of ability in C was stark

+- To get through the challenges I spent a lot of time googling looking at other peoples code and hacking solutions.

+- I abused the limited testing for the challenge and the fact I was developing on Debian, and made the output match what was expected.

+- I still did learn a lot though, about cloning processes, setting up pipes handling stdout and stderr
+  I learned about using commadline tool in C and a number of useful functions in C

+- In the final task it was expteced to handle authentication and interact with docker.io

+- I think doing this as expected would have taken 10 times as long as I alread spent on it
+  It would have been a really deep dive into C networking The debugging alone would have been hours of work.
+  My goal was to become more familiar at at high level with C linux and docker.
+I want to get back to C++ and Haskell I might revisit this challenge in the future but probably with a higher level language with better networking support.

+- Overall this project on codecrafters required more time and effort than I was will to invest in C right now.
+It was tempting but my goal now is to push my fluency in Haskell to match my C++ and a tangent into C wont offer much for my current projects.

+- Still at the end I learned a lot Nd it made me think about how I would write C++ or Haskell to interact with C.